KyleFontenot/ReviewMate-Gatsby/cms/modules/cms-hcc-risk-adjustment/cms-hcc-risk-adjustment.md

 ---
 title: CMS-HCC (Risk Adjustment)
+slug: cms-hcc-risk-adjustment
 category: Auditing Tools
+overview: "The CMS-HCC (Risk Adjustment) auditing module is part of ReviewMate auditing suite.
+After uploading coded data, auditing can be accomplished in any of three ways:"
+cmssegment: modules
 ---
 The CMS-HCC (Risk Adjustment) auditing module is part of ReviewMate auditing suite.
 After uploading coded data, auditing can be accomplished in any of three ways: